 I started my career in financial journalism covering foreign exchange for The Wall Street Journal.
 Then I moved to TheStreet.com and The New York Times, before joining Newsweek as a staff writer and editor for seven years, focused on health and personal finance.
 I’ve continued to write about money for a range publications, from The Washington Post to Forbes, where I’m a regular contributor.
 I moved into management in 2009, but in my heart, I'm still a journalist.
 My greatest joy comes from helping to educate and inspire people to make informed choices that will improve their quality of life.
 That's what got me into journalism and what drives me to continue educating, writing and speaking on topics like financial wellness today.

 As a digital director at NBC Universal and Hearst and, later, the General Manager of four women’s magazine sites—Cosmopolitan, Seventeen, Redbook and Good Housekeeping—I moved into overseeing content and digital strategy, focusing on how to reach and engage a wide and evolving female audience.
 My passion for helping to empower women financially led me to my next role as SVP and Editor-in-Chief at DailyWorth, a financial media company for women.
-And then to CNBC Digital, where I was the Personal Finance Editor, and to Acorns, where nearly 40 percent of the users we now serve are women (and growing!).
-A big focus of my role at Acorns is doing outreach to women to help them grow their knowledge, confidence—and money!
+And then to CNBC Digital, where I was the Personal Finance Editor, and to Acorns, where, by the time I left, nearly 40 percent of the users we served were women (and growing!).
+Part of my roles has been doing outreach to women to help them grow their knowledge, confidence—and money!
 I’ve been honored to meet some of them while speaking at conferences like TEDx, Social Media Week, Fearless in Fintech and the Aha Women's Speaker Series.

 I’ve learned a lot in my past dozen years in management, four of them at the executive level at Acorns, about what it means to lead and what it takes to scale an idea and a business.
 I’ve also experienced personally the additional challenges, and loneliness, that female leaders can face.
 And in my book, I share some of my learnings and experiences, and how I found a community of other breadwinner-minded women who uplift and inspire me every day—and how you can, too.